 A T-Mobile spokesperson tells Team Clark: “We encourage customers to add extra security features to their accounts, such as passcodes and security questions.
 Also, it’s important to note T-Mobile will never proactively reach out and ask you to provide information, like your passcode.”

-“On our end, we never stop looking for ways to make our services even more secure,” the spokesperson says.
+“We never stop looking for ways to make our services even more secure,” the spokesperson says.
 “We encourage our customers to contact The T-Mobile Care team with any questions or concerns.
 They can dial 611 from their T-Mobile phone or call 1-800-937-8997.”

 Sprint didn’t respond to our inquiry about SIM card fraud, but the company requires all of its wireless customers to set up a PIN and create security questions to access their accounts.